India hunger photo series sparks 'poverty porn' backlash online

 The pictures by Italian photographer Alessio Mamo, which show children covering their eyes next to fake meals, went viral after the World Press Photo Foundation shared them on Instagram.

-Mamo apologised in a statement on Tuesday after several Instagram and Twitter users criticised the “Dreaming Food” series, with many posting the hashtag #PovertyPorn in protest.
+Mamo apologized in a statement on Tuesday after several Instagram and Twitter users criticized the “Dreaming Food” series, with many posting the hashtag #PovertyPorn in protest.

 “This is extremely insensitive.
 There are better ways to raise awareness than to try and snatch dignity away from people,” Instagram user shraddhanjalis said in a post.
 “A little empathy would go a long way.
 Poor people are not props.”